-We request three letters of reference:
+We request two letters of reference:

-All letters of reference must be submitted by the deadline of the round in which you apply.
+Both letters of reference must be submitted by the deadline of the round in which you apply.

-You must obtain at least one recommendation from your current, direct supervisor.
+You must obtain at least one recommendation from your current direct supervisor.
 We understand, however, that you may be in a situation that prevents you from providing a reference from your current direct supervisor.
 For example, you may:

 - Be self-employed

 - Work for a family business in which a family member is your supervisor